 The date and time when the Coordinated Request is moved to CR_ACCEPTED, CR_COUNTEROFFER or some final state; initially set to null

-001- xx.3.4.1 The Transmission Customer or Network Customer shall only provide or modify the information required in Business Practice Standard WEQ-001- xx.3.4 prior to the deadline established in WEQ-001-xx.3.3 and the Customer’s notification to the Transmission Provider that the identification of the Coordinated Group is complete and meets the contiguity requirements of WEQ-001-xx.2.1.
+001- xx.3.4.1 The Transmission Customer or Network Customer shall only provide or modify the information required in Business Practice Standard WEQ-001- xx.3.3 and Business Practice Standard WEQ-001- xx.3.4 prior to the deadline established in WEQ-001-xx.3.2 and the Customer’s notification to the Transmission Provider that the identification of the Coordinated Group is complete and meets the contiguity requirements of WEQ-001-xx.2.1.
 Once the Transmission Customer or Network Customer has notified the Transmission Provider that the Coordinated Group has been submitted and is complete, the Customer shall only be allowed to modify the disposition of each Coordinated Request in the Coordinated Group as described in Business Practice Standard WEQ-001-xx.3.5.

-001- xx.3.4.2 The Transmission Customer or Network Customer shall be permitted to remove the Coordinated Request from further consideration as a Coordinated Request prior to the deadline established in WEQ-001-xx.3.3 .
+001- xx.3.4.2 The Transmission Customer or Network Customer shall be permitted to remove the Coordinated Request from further consideration as a Coordinated Request prior to the deadline established in WEQ-001-xx.3.2.